daodu-tobi/Nrega-Analysis--Power-Bi/README.md

   ![Count of state and districts](https://github.com/daodu-tobi/Nrega-Analysis--Power-Bi/assets/145832039/c0da95aa-98ac-4bac-bc90-2f9997b53b70)

 - Step 8: The use of clustered column charts was used to create a visual to display fields such as 'Total number of job cards', 'Active job cards', 'Total workers' and 'Active workers'.

    Snap of visuals for employment opportunities across states and districts

    ![Power bi 2](https://github.com/daodu-tobi/Nrega-Analysis--Power-Bi/assets/145832039/6ff65698-305c-4e0f-994f-bcf4d1a420ad)

+   #### INSIGHT FROM EMPLOYMENT ANALYSIS

+  - Job cards rate were high in states with many districts.

+  - States with less districts were given few numbers employment.

+  - There are more workers in states with many districts therefore job cards to active job card ratio was high.

+  - There are no regional disparities in the distribution of employment as states with more districts got more employment due to higher number of workers and states with fewer districts got fewer number of employment due to low number of workers.

-- Step 9: Creation of hierarchy to make the districts a subset of each states and creating visuals through the use of line charts to display the budget allocation and its correlation with employment opportunities
+- Step 9: Creation of hierarchy to make the districts a subset of each states and creating visuals through the use of line charts to display the budget allocation and its correlation with employment opportunities.

   Snap of visuals for budget allocation

   ![Power bi 3](https://github.com/daodu-tobi/Nrega-Analysis--Power-Bi/assets/145832039/23676f71-6b81-48b2-a885-c0c5f1612af4)

+   #### INSIGHT FROM BUDGET ALLOCATION ANALYSIS

+    - States with higher number of districts got higher budgets, however, WEST BENGAL had no budget all despite of it high number of districts.

+    - Higher budgets in states with many districts     resulted higher in number of employment

+     - With reduced budgets, employment rates in states reduced drastically.

+  - Completion of work was majorly high in states with higher job card rate

 - Step 10: The use of tables to calculate the sum of completed works, factors that contributed to the completed works

    Snap of visuals for completed works

    ![Power bi 4](https://github.com/daodu-tobi/Nrega-Analysis--Power-Bi/assets/145832039/17452cb4-3b3f-4bab-a8a3-557aced91ada)

+   #### INSIGHT FROM COMPLETED WORK ANALYSIS

+  - States with higher ratio of completed works to available works had higher number of active

+  - Lack of approved funds to support workers in a state led to large number of uncompleted work

+  #### RECOMMENDATIONS

+  - For full effectiveness of the scheme budget distribution should be well monitored to avoid lack of funds in some states

+  - Adding more budgets to the scheme will aid in acquiring more active workers for the completion of projects